FathanEmHa/nodefarm-beta/README.md

-# 🌱 Onchain Farming Tracker — Beta Preview
+# 🌱 NodeFarm — Onchain Farming Tracker (Beta Preview)

 > **⚠️ This is a UI prototype only.**
 > No real data, no backend, no blockchain connection.